Something More (1999 film)

 Something More is a 1999 Canadian comedy film directed by Rob W. King.
 It stars Michael A. Goorjian, Chandra West, David Lovgren and Jennifer Beals.
-The film was written by Peter Bryant, and produced by Minds Eye Entertainment.
+The film was written by Peter Bryant, and produced by Minds Eye Pictures.

 Plot summary

 A group of friends in their late 20s play for a church basketball team.
 Two of them compete for the affections of a woman.

 Production

 The film was shot in Saskatchewan.